Adoption – FAQ’s

 Please be sure to bring a photo ID and cash or a credit card for the adoption fee (personal checks are NOT accepted).
 If you rent, please bring pet policy, or a written note from your landlord.
 The primary caregiver is required to be present to go through the adoption process.
 Any children 5 and under and, in some cases, any existing dogs living in the home will be required to be present and meet the animal prior to adopting.
 Meet and greets are not required but may be deemed necessary by the staff.

 Can you tell me this animal’s history?
 Is it housebroken?
 Does it get along with cats, other dogs, or children?

 Because Heritage Humane is an open-admission shelter, we receive any pet that comes to our door within our jurisdiction.
 There are many pets that arrive as stray.
 We know nothing of their history beyond where they were found and what condition they were in when found.
 If a family pet is surrendered, we try to get as much information as possible to help find it a new home.
 So the answer is… it depends.
 We are very transparent with our adopters, and we will tell you everything we know.
 Please keep in mind that all pets are individuals.
 And we can never guarantee that a pet “housebroken pet” won’t have an accident in the house (just as an example).

 I saw a pet online, can you hold it for me?
 Can I pay over the phone?

-I am looking for a guard dog, or outside dog.
+I am looking for a guard dog or an outside dog.
 Do you have any that may fit the bill?

 Because dogs are companion animals, we require them to be indoor pets.
-They are bred to be with people, and can feel inadequate if left alone outside.
+They are bred to be with people and can feel inadequate if left alone outside.
 That being said, some dogs just have a TON of energy!
-If you have a fenced in yard, and let your dogs run off their energy, we highly recommend bringing them inside when they’re done playing.
-We also do not recommend leaving your dog unattended outside (even with a fenced-in yard).
+If you have a fenced-in yard, and let your dogs run off their energy, we highly recommend bringing them inside when they’re done playing.
+We also do not recommend leaving your dog unattended outside (even in a fenced-in yard).